leem99/jekyll-now/_posts/2017-8-26-Week8-Project-Fletcher.md

 title: Metis Week 8
 ---

-## Traveling to Parts Unknown: Project Fletcher
+## Uncharted Territory: Project Fletcher

 The fourth Metis project, known as project Fletcher was open ended.
 The only requirment was that it involve natural language processing [(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing).
 NLP is the processing of human generated text or speech by computers in order to do something useful.
 Applications for NLP are seemingly endless; they range from spam filters to dictation software.
-NLP even frequently used in online recommendation systems.
+NLP is even used in many online recommendation systems.

-For me this was an exciting new world.
-For my entire professional career I've built models that take in continuous numeric inputs and return numeric outputs.
+For me, this project was uncharted terrority.
+For my entire career I've built models that take in numeric inputs and return numeric outputs.
+Nevertheless, I was very excited for this project, having NLP techniques in my toolbox will greatly expand the types of problems I am able to solve a data scientist.

+### Legal Blob

+I read the news, and I follow politics.
+That being said, my background is as an engineer and scientist.
+I had no idea what congressmen and women do on a daily basis.
+It was my hunch that the news only reports on a narrow slice of congressal activity, and that the parts we hear about tend to be the most sensational and polarizing.